 - Maximising the growth potential of the European digital economy

-The Commission considers that DSM can create opportunities for new startups and existing companies in a market of over 500m people, potentially contributing €415 billion per year to Europe's economy, create jobs and transform our public services.
+The European Commission points out that only 15% of citizens shop online from another EU country and 7% of SMEs sell cross-border.
+The aim of the Digital Single Market is to tear down regulatory walls and finally move from 28 national markets to one.
+The Commission considers that the DSM can create opportunities for new startups and existing companies in a market of over 500m people, potentially contributing €415 billion per year to Europe's economy, create jobs and transform our public services.

 The Commission also believes that an inclusive DSM offers opportunities for citizens, provided they are equipped with the right digital skills.
 Enhanced use of digital technologies can improve citizens' access to information and culture, improve their job opportunities and promote modern open government.